nelci592/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview.md

    >note An exception is the [Register Client]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/clients-api/register-client%})                   endpoint, which can enforce regeneration to support the Refresh Report                   functionality.
 To achieve that, add a useCache = false setting to the request's body.

 * In some scenarios, you need to share the service with more than one app.
-For these, you may need to turn on           [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors).
+For these, you may need to turn on            [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors) .

 * If all new report requests get executed simultaneously, the host will get overloaded.
 To avoid this, the service executes the report generation requests in a task queue.
 The count of the simultaneously rendered reports is           [configurable]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/restreportservice-element%}).

 * In some scenarios, you need to host two or more report services in a single application.
 To achieve that, assign a unique HostAppId property to each implementing controller.
 This will produce a dedicated task queue for each service instance.
 Additionally, you must set the appropriate worker count for each queue to avoid system overload.

-# See Also